Embodied Apprenticeship

 Carry-Forward Legacy

-Features of Embodied Apprenticeship that endure:
+Several features of Embodied Apprenticeship persist:

 Reflection Prompt